jasonflorentino/is-the-media-covering-this-webapp/README.md

 —Jason, Jul 2021

+#### 💀 Deprecation Notice
+As of **2022-11-26** the [API server](https://github.com/jasonflorentino/is-the-media-covering-this-api) that backs this app is no longer running.
+Searches made from the app will timeout.

 ## 🔗 [Click here to view a live deployment](https://isthemediacovering.netlify.app/)
 The main branch of this repo is deployed on Netlify.
 #### Build status